NotUrNeighborMrWang/MHTR-Agent/README.md

-# 🤖 MHTR-Agent: A Novel Paradigm for Heat Treatment Research
+# 🤖 MHTR-Agent: A Novel Paradigm for Heat Treatment Research Based on Multimodal Analysis and LLMs

 MHTR-Agent is a multimodal analysis and intelligent optimization framework for the heat treatment field.
 It leverages large language models (LLMs) and advanced multimodal data integration techniques to accelerate scientific discoveries and process optimization.